 - Aggressive investors – Aggressive investors commonly do most of their investing in the stock market that carries higher risk.
 These types of investors also tend to invest in business ventures as well as a higher risk of real estate because of a high return on investment.

-I hope now, you’ve better idea of your investment risk profile and accordingly you’ll choose the best investment options for your goals.
+I hope now, you have got an idea of your investment risk profile, and accordingly, you’ll choose the best investment options for your goals.
 So, next in the article, I am going to discuss the investment assets available in India to start with.

 Type of Investment Options in India

 Before you start investing, it is also very important that you learn about the different types of investment options in India.
 You should also, understand the risks involved in a particular investment, and pay attention to the past performance of said investment.